simonmichael/hledger/MANUAL.rst

 Filter patterns
 """""""""""""""

-Most commands accept one more filter pattern arguments after the command name, to select a subset of transactions or postings.
+Most commands accept one or more filter pattern arguments after the command name, to select a subset of transactions or postings.
 There are two kinds of pattern: